-Welcome to Flash Pulp, episode three hundred and fifty-seven.
+Welcome to Flash Pulp, episode three hundred and sixty-nine.

-Tonight we present Coffin: Thirst, Part 1 of 1
+Tonight we present Mulligan Smith in Life in the Fast Lane, Part 1 of 1

-This week’s episodes are brought to you by the Quarter Bin
+This week’s episodes are brought to you by We Are Not Here To Please You

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight Mulligan Smith, PI, finds himself doing some fast driving.